—–BEGIN PGP SIGNED MESSAGE—–

 While all precautions were taken in the preparation of disclosed information

-on the Internet portal or through distribution lists, RCTS CERT assumes no
+on the Internet portal or through distribution lists, CSIRT FCT assumes no

 responsibility for errors or omissions or for damages resulting from the use